jclgoodwin/bustimes.org/README.md

 It's [a thing about buses](https://bustimes.org.uk/).

-## Dependencies
+## Installing

-Python, Django ... there will be a `requirements.txt` soon.

-A database supported by GeoDjango is required.
-I use SQLite with Spatialite in development, and PostgreSQL with PostGIS in production.
+A database supported by GeoDjango is required – I use PostgreSQL with PostGIS.

-I also use Nginx, uwsgi and Varnish in production.
+I also use Nginx and uwsgi in production.

+Here I've noted down some of the commands I used when manually provisioning a new server:

+    apt-get install postgresql postgresql-contrib
+    apt-get install libpq-dev python-dev gcc
+    apt-get install python-virtualenv
+    virtualenv env
+    . env/bin/activate
+    pip install django django-pipeline psycopg2
+    apt-get install binutils libproj-dev gdal-bin
+    apt-get install postgis
+    apt-get install nginx uwsgi uwsgi-plugin-python

 ## Importing data